 Thus, it was agreed that the band would record a live EP.
 To give credence that they had paid their dues on the street the record was to be released under their own independent label Uzi Suicide, although in reality this would be funded by Geffen.
 Due to the cost of setting up the recording equipment in a venue the songs would be cut professionally in a studio, with the sound of the audience added retrospectively.
 It was ingenious marketing that would mark the band’s transition from popular live act to major label artists.
 The sessions were produced by Spencer Proffer at Pasha Studios in Hollywood, with the band cutting several of their live favourites, including a rendition of Mama Kin.

 Although the production of the EP had not been a major issue Guns N’ Roses were particular with whom they wanted to oversee the recording sessions for what would become their full-length album.
 Several potential candidates were suggested, mainly due to their prior body of work that had made an impression on the various members of the group.
-According to Slash’ own biography, the first potential candidate who was suggested was Tom Werman, whose early work had included Blue Öyster Cult‘s Mirrors and Cheap Trick‘s Dream Police.
+According to Slash’ own biography, the serious consideration was Tom Werman, whose early work had included Blue Öyster Cult‘s Mirrors and Cheap Trick‘s Dream Police.